LolHens/ESP8266MQTTClient/README.md

 Features:

-- Support subscribing, publishing, authentication, will messages, keep alive pings and all 3 QoS levels (it should be a fully functional client).
+- Supports subscribing, publishing, authentication, will messages, keep alive pings and all 3 QoS levels (it should be a fully functional client).

 ## Requirements
 - ESP8266WiFi
 - WiFiClientSecure

 ## Status
-- Support 3 type of qos (0, 1, 2) and outbox
+- Supports all 3 qos types (0, 1, 2) and outbox
 - Supports MQTT over TCP, TLS, Websocket and Secure Websocket

 ## MQTT URI Scheme